Methodology

 Network Coverage - We report participating stake as a percentage of total estimated network stake, providing context for how representative results are.

-Who Can Vote - Verified Ethereum validator operators who can prove control of one or more active validators on the Beacon Chain.
+Who Can Signal - Verified Ethereum validator operators who can prove control of one or more active validators on the Beacon Chain.

-Represented ETH Calculation - Calculated from the effective balance of linked validators at the stake snapshot timestamp for each vote window.
+Represented ETH Calculation - Calculated from the effective balance of linked validators at the stake snapshot timestamp for each signal window.

-Timing - Each EIP has a defined vote window (typically 7 days).
-Voters may cast or update their vote any time during the window.
-Only the final vote counts.
+Timing - Each EIP has a defined signal window (typically 7 days).
+Operators may cast or update their signal any time during the window.
+Only the final signal counts.

 Stake Snapshots - Represented ETH is calculated from a stake snapshot taken at window open.
 The snapshot block number and timestamp are disclosed on each EIP page.